 - overall aching or stiffness, especially after sleeping or periods of motionlessness

 - joints that are swollen, red, and warm to the touch

 - nodules, or lumps, that most commonly occur near the elbow (but can occur anywhere)

 Symptoms of gout include:

-- Gout attacks are usually very obvious and symptoms include the sudden appearance of joint inflammation with severe pain, swelling, heat, and redness.
+- The sudden appearance of joint inflammation with severe pain, swelling, heat, and redness.
 It can often be difficult to differentiate it from an acute infection.
 Any joint can be affected, but the big toe is by far the most common.
 The attack may last up to a week or more without treatment, then usually resolves and gets better on its own.

 - Flank or groin pain and blood in the urine (visible or only on testing) may signal a kidney stone.